fabriciorissetto/CustomActivator/README.md

     int?
 IntegerNullable { get; set; }
 }
 ```
-You can instantiate an dynamic object that implemet this interface by simply calling:
+You can instantiate an dynamic object that implements this interface by simply calling:
 ```sh
 CustomActivator.CreateInstance<IParametersTest>();
 ```